eloahnoguchi/DataEngTest/README.md

 ![Diagram](./diagram.jfif)

-You have a folder (`raw_data`) that contains JSON data from real estate ads and a CSV file with information about buildings.
+You have a folder (`raw_data`) that contains:

+- JSON data from real estate ads,
+- a CSV file with buildings.

 It's required that you write a script to identify for each ad, which building it belongs to.
-After successfully identifying that an ad X belongs to building Y, load the enriched ad data into a PostgreSQL table (or set of tables).
+After successfully **identifying that an ad X belongs to building Y, load the enriched ad data into a PostgreSQL table (or set of tables).**
 You should also provide the sql statements to create the table(s) into PostgreSQL database.